 Thru-Plus® Delayed Coking

-The proven ThruPlus® Delayed Coking technology is the cleanest, most cost efficient process for converting low value petroleum residues and non-conventional heavy oils into high value transportation fuels and byproduct fuel-grade or anode-grade solid coke.
-Developed and proven through Conoco R & D, implemented in owner / licensee / joint venture refineries and improved by experience gained from Bechtel EPC projects, BHTS remains the industry choice for top tier delayed coking technology.
+With more than 70 licensed unit globally, the proven ThruPlus® Delayed Coking technology is the cleanest, most cost efficient process for converting low value petroleum residues and non-conventional heavy feedstocks into high value transportation fuels and byproduct fuel-grade or anode-grade solid coke.
+Developed and proven through Conoco R & D, implemented in owner / licensee / joint venture refineries and improved by experience gained from Bechtel EPC projects, BETS remains the industry choice for top tier delayed coking technology.

 While the coke drum is filling, its parallel (sister) drum is undergoing steam stripping, cooling, water draining, top and bottom head removal, high pressure water jet coke cutting, re-heading, air-freeing and pre-heating in preparation for return to service as the receptacle for the continuous flow of the superheated furnace effluent stream.
 These cycles are repeated until the entire coker plant must be shut down for required maintenance, inspection and equipment cleaning.